ActBotArt/DeepSeek-R1/README.md

 Open the terminal: Cmd + Space and type "Terminal" or find it in the "Utilities" folder.

 #### Windows:
-Open the command prompt: Win + R, type `cmd`, and press Enter.
+Open the command prompt: Win + R, type cmd, and press Enter.

 ---